Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

 where $\ell\in\{1, 2, ..., b\}$, $m_\ell\in\Bbb Z$, $|m_\ell|\leq 2pd$, and

 For each $\eta$, define $L$ to be

 Denote by $P(\ell, m_\ell)$ the corresponding $d$-dimensional hyperplane in $\Bbb R^d$:

-where $\eta=\eta(\ell, m_\ell)$ and $L=L(\ell, m_\ell)$.
+where $\eta=\eta_{\ell, m_\ell}$ and $L=L(\ell, m_\ell)$.

-Let $\sigma$ be any set of $(\ell, m_\ell)$ with $2d$ elements, $\ell\in\{1, 2, ..., b\}$, $m_\ell\in\Bbb Z$, $|m_\ell|\leq 2pd$, such that there exists $(\tilde l, m_{\tilde\ell} )\in\sigma$ with $m_{\tilde\ell}\neq \pm m$, then
+Let $\sigma$ be any set of $(\ell, m_\ell)$ with $2d$ elements, $\ell\in\{1, 2, ..., b\}$, $m_\ell\in\Bbb Z$, $|m_\ell|\leq 2pd$, such that there exists $(\tilde\ell, m_{\tilde\ell} )\in\sigma$ with $m_{\tilde\ell}\neq \pm m$, then

-{\it Remark.} In lieu of condition (ii), $(j_k^2+1)$ may be taken to be multiples of {\it distinct} square-free integers -- similarly, instead of $1$, the mass may be fixed at any rational number -- the proof of the Theorem is the same.
-We also note that contrary to (ii), (i, iii) do not use the integer nature of $j_k$, $k=1, 2, ..., b$.
-So the hyperplanes in (*) are indeed considered to be in $\Bbb R^d$.
+{\it Remark.} Instead of $1$, the mass may be fixed at any square-free integers-- the proof of the Theorem should be the same.
+The conditions (i, iii) are to be considered on $\Bbb R^d$.

-As mentioned in sect.
-1, condition (ii) implies the usual linear independence:
+As mentioned in sect.~1, condition (ii) implies the usual linear independence:

 where $n_k\in\Bbb Z$, $\sum_k|n_k|\neq 0$; as well as the quadratic non-equality:

 where $\sum_{k<\ell} |n_{k}n_{\ell}|\neq 0$.